google/rekall/docs/Manual/Plugins/Windows/Connections.md

   \ do conscan instead.\n\n    Active TCP connections are found in a hash table.
 The\
   \ Hash table is given by\n    the _TCBTable symbol.
 The size of the hash table is\
   \ found in the\n    _MaxHashTableSize variable.\n    "
-args: {tcpip_guid: Force this profile to be used for tcpip.}
+args: {tcpip_guid: Force this profile to be used for tcpip., verbosity: 'An integer
+    reflecting the amount of desired output: 0 = quiet, 10 = noisy. (type: IntParser)

+    * Default: 1'}
 class_name: Connections
 epydoc: rekall.plugins.windows.connections.Connections-class.html
 layout: plugin